 A Thousand Beauties by Mark Adam Kaplan Audiobook Review

-A Thousand Beauties Audiobook Review
+A Thousand Beauties

-by Mark Adam Kaplan, Narrated by David Rollins
+Narrated by: David Rollins

 My recent reading habits have pointed me mostly towards books that are fiction and are relatively easy to digest.
 This could get kind of monotonous though, so when I got the opportunity to review the audiobook version of A Thousand Beauties I thought to myself ‘Huh, that looks a little different from what I usually read.
 Why not, it might be good.’